Benedictine Sisters of Chicago

-Benedictine Sisters of Chicago is a Roman Catholic Benedictine congregation of women.
+Benedictine Sisters of Chicago is a Catholic Benedictine congregation of women.
 It was founded in 1861 by three sisters of the Benedictine congregation of Mount St. Benedict Monastery in Erie, Pennsylvania, who came to Chicago to teach the German-speaking children of St. Joseph's parish.
 They became an independent congregation in 1872.
 St. Scholastica's Monastery in Rogers Park, Chicago is the Motherhouse.
 St. Scholastica Academy was an integral part of the sisters' ministry in Chicago.

 Background

 In 1852, Benedictine Mother Benedicta Riepp and two sisters left St. Walburga Abbey in Eichstätt, in the Kingdom of Bavaria to establish St. Joseph Monastery in Marienstadt in Elk County, Pennsylvania.
 As the Congregation of the Benedictine Sisters of Elk County grew, a daughter house was established in June 1856, when Mother Benedicta Rapp and five sisters arrived in Erie, Pennsylvania.
 It was the first foundation established from the original Motherhouse in America.
 The community increased such that it not only became an independent congregation, but in 1860 established its own daughter house in Chicago.